Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Anomaly Detection and Diagnosis

 \subsection{Aggregation for Slowdown Diagnosis}

-As demonstrated in \S\ref{sec:anomalies}, slowdowns can be attributed to changes across the entire training stack.
-Meantime, slowdowns caused by software changes introduced by the algorithm and infrastructure teams are often subtle and challenging to detect.
-Identifying these changes typically requires comparisons across historical training jobs and prior training steps.
-In contrast, hardware changes, such as GPU underclocking or network jitter, are more apparent and can be detected solely through comparisons across training steps.

-To holistically identify these anomalies, \sysname{} aggregates real-time data collected from the tracing daemon into five primary metrics, shown in \autoref{fig:aggregated-metric}. \textit{ These metrics are based on the consensus that a “healthy” training pipeline should exhibit a timeline saturated with GPU kernels dedicated to either computation or communication.} Computation kernels should achieve high FLOPS, while communication kernels are expected to utilize high bandwidth.
-Any deviations from these characteristics point to idle GPU resources, signaling potential slowdowns in training jobs.
-Of the five metrics, three are commonly used in existing works~\cite{jiangMegaScaleScaling,wuFALCONPinpointing}, while the other two are newly introduced by \sysname{}.
+To holistically identify fail-slow and regression slowdowns, \sysname{} aggregates real-time data from the tracing daemon into five primary metrics, shown in \autoref{fig:aggregated-metric}. \textit{These metrics reflect the consensus that a ``health'' training pipeline should exhibit a timeline saturated with GPU kernels dedicated to computation or communication.} Computation kernels should deliver high FLOPS, while communication kernels should sustain high bandwidth.
+Deviations from these characteristics indicate idle GPU resources, signaling potential slowdowns in training jobs.
+In the rest of this section, we introduce the five metrics and explain how they are used to detect and narrow down the root causes of fail-slows and regressions.